arthurferreira-dev/site-dedezin/README.md

-# Made by Arthur Ferreira Deve
+# Made by Arthur Ferreira Dev

 # Made to André Games